 Bio

-When he was 8, he was given a compilation of recordings from the 1920s and early 1930s, and was his first exposure of this niche music... it wouldn't be long before he began haunting junk shops and estate sales for records.
+When he was 8, he was given a compilation of recordings from the 1920s and early 1930s, and was his first exposure of this niche music... it wouldn't be long before he began haunting junk shops and estate sales for sheet music and records.

-Matt Tolentino began his musical venture at 11, when he picked up the clarinet to play in the band in elementary school; upon entering high school he added saxophone, tuba, piano, and accordion to the ranks.
-Much of high school was spent playing with the school jazz band, and on weekends playing gigs at private parties and in German restaurants.
-Very contrary to his generation, 'The Lawrence Welk Show' was part of his usual television viewing.
-Matt never missed an episode, and for the longest time the thought never occurred to him that these were in fact old shows!
-In 2006 he began to travel and tour playing clarinet and saxophone with bands from Texas and Pennsylvania, providing him with much needed experience - the things you won't learn in a classroom.
+Matt Tolentino began his musical venture at 11 with clarinet in the school band, and within a few years had added saxophone, tuba, piano, and accordion to the ranks.
+High school was spent playing in school bands, and on weekends playing private parties and restaurants.
+Flash forward to 2006 when he began to travel and tour with bands from Texas and Pennsylvania, providing him with much needed experience - things you can't learn in school.

 Today Matt makes his home in Cincinnati, Ohio, and divides his time between there and his native Dallas, TX.
 Matt will continue to bring the music of yesterday to the audience of today, presented with respect and reverence - the way it should be.